vision-and-sensing/shape-nonlinear-spectral/README.md

 # shape-nonlinear-spectral
-This project contains the original implementation of
+This project contains the original implementation of the paper "Nonlinear Spectral Processing of Shapes via Zero-Homogeneous Flows"

 https://www.springerprofessional.de/en/nonlinear-spectral-processing-of-shapes-via-zero-homogeneous-flo/19119118